 Those who reject the theory of anthropomorphic global warming have pointed to Antarctica as proof that the theory is preposterous: Ice in Antarctica has reached record levels.
 But global warming advocates say that the increase in ice is just part of the global warming process.

-Democratic National Committee Chairwoman Debbie Wasserman Schultz recently defended her party’s actions in regards to the attacks in Libya.
-While appearing on CNN, the Representative from Florida made a statement which defies all logic and shows she is either a liar or just plain dumb.
+While appearing on CNN, Democratic National Committee Chairwoman Debbie Wasserman Schultz made a statement which defies all logic and shows she is either a liar or just plain dumb.
 Or perhaps she’s both.

 Since October, some schools in Texas have asked all students to wear microchips in an effort to cut down on truancy.
 Freedom-loving pupils have refused to do so, but not without suffering the consequences.